Filipaun/quflow-cuda/README.md

-# quflow
+# quflow-cu

-A Python module for quantized vorticity flows.
+A Python module for quantized vorticity flows using CUDA.
-The code is based on a paper by Modin and Viviani (2020) [1] where a quantized Euler equation on the sphere is presented.
+The code is based on a paper by Modin and Viviani (2020) [1] where a quantized Euler equation on the sphere is presented, and the original module `quflow` by Klas Modin: https://github.com/kmodin/quflow .

 ## Spherical coordinates